Thomashighbaugh/dotfiles/README.md

 <p>Then the `./INSTALL` will show you a menu, use <kbd>Space</kbd> to select and <kbd>Up</kbd> / <kbd>Down</kbd> to select then <kbd>Enter</kbd> to get the showboat on the river!</p>

-> Note: Just make sure you run the first item on the first menu before trying to install anything else as it installs `yay` and that's what everything else uses to install programs!
+> Note: Just make sure you run the first item ("Core Dependencies") on the first menu before trying to install anything else as it installs `yay` and that's what everything else uses to install programs!

 ## But Why No Submodules